dcuartielles/bash_site/README.md

 ## Updates

+### 20220208: a config file to rule them all

+* unify all configuration variables into a single file *config/config.conf*
+* used some basic whitelisting protection to avoid calls in the config file to anything that is not a variable declaration

 ### 20220207: arguments always come back

 * implemented unsorted arguments for the *create_templates.sh*, the *empty_site.sh*, and the *analyse_site.sh* scripts